-- Min.
-15 ECTS-points within a biological system (plants, animals or microbiology) - Min.
+- ▲ Min.
+15 ECTS-points within a biological system (plants, animals or microbiology) - ▲ Min.
 15 ECTS-points within biochemistry/organic chemistry - Min.
-7.5 ECTS-points within biotechnology methods (laboratory experience with molecular biology techniques).

-(4) The requirements for language skills are available on CBS' homepage: cbs.dk/graduateadmission.

-(5) Standard assessments of a number of degrees from CBS or other universities are available on cbs.dk/graduateadmission.

-(6) In the event that there are more applicants who fulfil the admission requirements than there are places offered at this programme, the selection shall be made according to criteria laid down in advance and published on cbs.dk/graduateadmission.

-(7) Available at cbs.dk/graduateadmission are the application and admission procedures, including deadlines, as well as information about the date when the offer or the rejection of a place of study is made and about the requirement to accept a place of study.
+7.5 ECTS-points within biotechnology methods (laboratory experience with molecular biology techniques). - (4) The requirements for language skills are English B with minimum grade level 2.0. - (5) Standard assessments of a number of degrees from CBS or other universities are available on cbs.dk/graduateadmission. - (6) In the event that there are more applicants who fulfil the admission requirements than there are places offered at this programme, the selection shall be made according to criteria laid down in advance and published on cbs.dk/graduateadmission. - (7) Available at cbs.dk/graduateadmission are the application and admission procedures, including deadlines, as well as information about the date when the offer or the rejection of a place of study is made and about the requirement to accept a place of study.